-The Board is committed to ensuring good client outcomes and regularly reviews investment performance and challenges investment strategy, to provide assurance that the Company is delivering strong returns for its clients.
+The Board is committed to ensuring good client outcomes and regularly reviews investment performance, and challenges investment strategy, to provide assurance that the Company is delivering strong returns for its clients.
 The GARC dedicated time each quarter to scrutinising areas that are critical in protecting our clients' interests, including assurance on the robustness of the controls over client assets and suitability.
-During the year, the Board has overseen the development of a plan to implement, in line with the regulator's expectations, the new Consumer Duty which is due to be implemented in July 2023.
-The implementation of this new duty aligns with a core part of the Company's strategic rationale to deliver good outcomes for customers.
-The Board, and the GARC, will continue to oversee management's endeavours to implement the plan during 2023.
+During the year, the Board has overseen the implementation of the regulator's Consumer Duty which came into effect on 31 July 2023.
+The implementation of this new duty aligns with a core part of the Company's strategic rationale to deliver good outcomes for clients.
+The Board, and the GARC, will continue to oversee management's continued focus to deliver these outcomes and maintain compliance with the duty.